zstumgoren/bls-api/docs/api_bls.md

 ![chart with line](../static/img/chart_with_line.png)

-If you kept your `Network` tab open, you'll also notice that the status of our response has changed to that friendly green color for success, and a [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) of 200.
+If you kept your `Network` tab open, you'll also notice that the status of our response has changed to that friendly green color for success, and has a [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) of 200.

 Congratulations!!
 You've created a fully functional data visualiziation backed by an API.

-## CORS settings are not about security
+## CORS settings are not for security

 It's important to note that it's not necessarily a great idea to allow CORS unless you're building an API intended for public consumption.
-By allowing origins to access your endpoint, anyone can easily access the data in your API from any "origin".
+By allowing all origins to access your endpoint, anyone can easily access the data in your API.

 CORS allows you to restrict access to a web resource by specifiying one or more domains, for example.
+While developing, you could limit access to `localhost`, and then once you're application is complete, update the CORS `Access-Control-Allow-Origin` header to only allow access from the domain where you're hosting your web application.

 But you shouldn't regard CORS as a proper safety measure.
 It's primarily intended to limit access in a browser context.

 If you were to disable CORS in your Cloud Function, this would break the Vega-Lite chart with the same CORS error we encountered above.

-But it's still possible to access the API by hitting the endpoint directly, for example by simply querying it in a browser URL bar or by using the `curl` command line tool.
+But it's still possible to access the API by hitting the endpoint directly, for example by simply querying it in a browser or by using the `curl` command line tool.

 ```bash
 # This still works on the version without